About Birding Ecotours

 - We paid for David Letsoalo to join one of our Cape tours to learn a new area so he can guide in more areas than previously.

-By joining our tours you not only make the above possible, but the bulk of what you pay for each tour gets paid directly to lodges, B&B’s, and small hotels in rural areas where the birds tend to be, and to park guides, local guides, etc. So by joining tours you’re contributing to local communities and ecotourism and to people from previously disadvantaged backgrounds, as explained in more detail here
+By joining our tours, you not only make the above possible, but the bulk of what you pay for each tour gets paid directly to lodges, B&B’s, and small hotels in rural areas where the birds tend to be, and to park guides, local guides, etc. So, by joining tours, you’re contributing to local communities and ecotourism and to people from previously disadvantaged backgrounds, as explained in more detail here

 Various members of the team also give a great deal of their time as volunteers – for example, Chris heads up the South African official BirdLife South Africa bird checklist, which takes many hours each year.
 Dylan and Dom both serve on the South African Rarities Committee adjudicating rarity submissions.
-Dom donates time and expertise for seabird conservation projects with BirdLife South Africa’s Seabird Division, aiming to reduce seabird mortality from longline fisheries.
+Dom donates time and expertise to seabird conservation projects with BirdLife South Africa’s Seabird Division, aiming to reduce seabird mortality from longline fisheries.
 Many of our guides also take part in citizen science projects such as the South African Bird Atlas Project and Coordinated Waterbird Counts, which aim to increase our understanding and distribution of southern African bird species.